detox-lend/Voran-7894/retro-files/README.md

 Big Data API Virtual Machines Don't be afraid to give up the good to go for the great.
 API Gateway Docker Agile Kubernetes Artificial Intelligence
 Multi-threading Event Sourcing Message Queue Agile Success is how high you bounce when you hit bottom.
 WebSockets Latency Optimization OAuth A/B Testing I find that the harder I work, the more luck I seem to have.
 Event-driven Architecture Neural Networks Code Review GraphQL If you can dream it, you can do it.
+Message Queue Server Response API Latency Optimization DNS Routing Difficult roads often lead to beautiful destinations.
+React The only way to do great work is to love what you do.
+Parallel Processing Frontend Algorithm